mzacki/mzacki.github.io/_posts/2023-07-20-sql-cheatsheet-6.md

 > JDBC means Java Database Connectivity.
 >
-> It's Java API designed to standarize and simplify the process of connecting Java software to relational database management systems (RDBMS)
+> It's Java API (a.k.a. "abstraction layer") designed to standarize and simplify the process of connecting Java software to relational database management systems (RDBMS)

 In short: